tsg-iitkgp/OnBoarding/TechTeam.md

 Below is the structure of the group.

 - The group should have a flat hierarchy with Technology Coordinator having final say in terms of dispute.
-- All members in the organisation to be given the position of "Tech Team Member" throughout their tenure, irrespective of year or study
+- All members in the organisation to be given the position of "Tech Team Member" throughout their tenure, irrespective of year or study.
 - Members who initiate a project or unanimously are decided to maintain a project shall be convened as the maintainer for the project for their tenure (but his role in the organisation does not change).
 - Maintainers have final say (alongside Technical Coordinator) in their respective projects and are responsible for the smooth functionting and growth of the same.